abbad/JamHubScratch/README.md

 JamHubScratch
 =============

-Application to help musician in communicating and sharing ideas.
+Application to help musician to communicate and share ideas.

-Main language used for application is Python.